the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

 Given any $b$, $H$ being eso means that we _merely_ have an essential fibre $(a,h)$ of $H$ over $b$.
-But since the type of components over $b$ is a proposition, we can use unique choice to get our hands on an
+But since the type of components over $b$ is a proposition, if we're going to use it to construct a component over
-$(a,h)$, and thus on a concrete component $g : Fb \to Gb$.
+$b$, then we are granted the honour of actually getting hold of an
+$(a,h)$ pair.

 ```agda
     mkT′ : ∀ b → ∥ Essential-fibre H b ∥ → ∥ T b ∥